There is only one chance to make a first impression. The landing page is often the first page that your desired customer comes into contact with.

 In the spirit of performance marketing, you should also think about what defines the success of your conversion optimization.

-Conclusion: Generate real emotional customer benefits and optimize at the behavioral level
+Conclusion: Generate real emotional customer benefits and optimize at the behavioural level

 Let’s get straight to the point: Emotions play an important role in every customer journey.
 They are the root and the basis for every purchase decision.